Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Human AI Detection

 \subsection{Results}

 Annotator performance metrics are shown in table \ref{tab:overall_comparison}.
-All Fleiss' Kappa inter-annotator agreement \citep{fleiss1971measuring} values were very low or negative.
-Human annotators struggled to distinguish ChatGPT-generated claims from real ones due to overprediction of human authorship, as seen in previous work \citep{Clark-Human-Evaluation-2021f}.
+All Fleiss' Kappa inter-annotator agreement \citep{fleiss1971measuring} values were very low or negative, indicating the agreement expected by chance or worse.

+Human annotators struggled to distinguish ChatGPT-generated claims from real ones due to over-prediction of human authorship, as seen in previous work \citep{Clark-Human-Evaluation-2021f}.
 This causes higher F1 for the ClaimReview dataset, but poor F1-Macro overall.

+Although only approximately 20\% of texts from each dataset were annotated, the extremely poor performance and alignment with previous work suggests this would also hold true were all texts annotated.

-After the task, annotators reported that they felt entirely unable to distinguish the content, and were essentially guessing.
+After the task, annotators reported that they felt entirely unable to distinguish the content, and were essentially guessing\footnote{We did not formally survey annotators' confidence in their ability, but prior work shows it is reduced after the task before performance is known \citep{spitale23-disinforms-better}}.
 As in \citet{Clark-Human-Evaluation-2021f}, annotators reported using grammatical and spelling errors to imply the claim's source may be human.
 It is unclear if this approach improved results on the ClaimReview set, as accuracy is only slightly higher than the proportion of claims labelled human (59\%).